pklink/Hahns/README.md

 Default handling is sending a status code of `404`

-Additionally you can add own handler:
+Additionally you can add your own handler:

 ```php
 $app->notFound(function() {